pragmint/open-practices/practices/set-and-enforce-wip-limits.md

 ### Visualize All Work

 Use a storyboard or value stream map to visualize all ongoing tasks, including hidden or auxiliary tasks like meetings, unplanned maintenance, or production support.
-When the board shows that a limit has been reached, treat it as a hard stop—no new work enters the system until something completes.
+When the board shows that a limit has been reached, treat it as a hard stop-—no new work enters the system until something completes.
 This creates the pressure needed to finish what's started and forces the prioritization conversations that lead to better decisions.

 ## Lessons From The Field